arunkaushik/exoredis/readme.md

 A simple benchmark for redis and exoredis (using ruby) gives us following numbers.
 Each of the following commands were executed for 50,000 times (except SAVE) with different arguments.
 SAVE command is triggered last to save current snapshot to rdb file.

-**NOTE:** Time mentioned in below table includes overhead of client & network.
+**NOTE:** Time mentioned in below table includes overhead of client.

 S No | Command | Redis(seconds) | Exoredis(seconds)
 -----|---------|----------------|--------------------